iCliniq Logo

 What Is the Best Sleeping Position in the First and Second Trimesters?

-During the first two trimesters, there is not much concern over the sleeping position as the size of a woman's uterus and the weight of the womb, including the fetus, placenta, and amniotic fluid, are not that much compared to the third trimester.
+During the first two trimesters, sleeping position is not much of a concern as the size of a woman's uterus and the weight of the womb, including the fetus, placenta, and amniotic fluid, are not that much compared to the third trimester.

 In one such study, the researchers concluded that various sleeping positions during early and mid-pregnancy do not appear to impact the risk of complications throughout pregnancy and childbirth.
-This finding may help reassure many pregnant women, especially those who face difficulties while sleeping on their left side and pregnant woman with difficulties in controlling their position while asleep.
+This finding may help reassure many pregnant women, especially those who face difficulties sleeping on their left side and those who have difficulty controlling their position while asleep.

 Hence, pregnant women can choose their preferred sleeping position during their early and mid-pregnancy without worrying about the negative impact on their baby in the womb.